 27. Talk to local college kids for summer services

 College-aged students can be a great option for summertime child care.
 Because they’re younger and less experienced than adult caregivers, they’ll often charge much lower rates.
 In-home care from a college student can be fun for your kids, who can enjoy a more relaxed summer, and responsible college students can even handle driving your kids to various fun activities.

 28. Barter your services

 These days, preschool co-ops are popping up across the country.
-And now, even day care centers are offering more cooperative models.
+And now, even daycare centers are offering more cooperative models.
 If you have services that would be of use to your childcare provider, offer them in exchange for free or discounted childcare.
-For instance, if you’re in marketing, offer to run all of your daycare’s marketing for free in exchange for a steep childcare discount.
-Or if you do construction or handywork, offer to take care of a few projects per year in exchange for the same benefit.
+For instance, if you’re in marketing, offer to run all of your daycares marketing for free in exchange for a steep childcare discount.
+Or if you do construction or handiwork, offer to take care of a few projects per year in exchange for the same benefit.

 30. Check out free pre-k